passionatepeople/coding-challenges/TIPS-AND-TRICKS.md

 - creating objects is expensive, so make them first and then fill them (Dexter)
 - function calls are expensive (Dexter)
 - lookups from nested closures take longer than local variables (Dexter)
+- be aware that a lot of functions in Javascript are just syntactic sugar (think of `.map`, `.reduce`, `.filter`, etc.) that do loops under the hood.
+Depending on your use case, a plain ol' `for` or `while` loop can be faster (Irene)
+- go for mathematical solutions if possible (see W12 for example) (Irene)

 ## Micro optimizations
 - `~~n` is faster than `n|0` (Peter-Paul)